Fibromyalgia vs. MS – What is the Difference?

 There is currently no specific test for fibromyalgia.
 It is normally diagnosed based on the patient’s symptoms and medical history, the presence of certain “tender points” on the body, and ruling out any other cause.

-Two systems are used to measure this, the widespread pain score (WPI) and symptom severity scale (SS).
-These assess the degree to which your symptoms are affecting your day-to-day life, and can help your physician to make a definitive diagnosis.
+Two systems are used to measure this, the widespread pain score (WPI) and the symptom severity scale (SS).
+These assess the degree to which your symptoms are affecting your day-to-day life and can help your physician to make a definitive diagnosis.

-MS, on the other hand, can be tested for in a number of different ways.
+MS, on the other hand, can be tested in several different ways.
 As well as taking a detailed medical history, your neurologist may carry out a physical exam to check your strength, balance, coordination and reflexes.

 They may also perform what is known as an evoked potential test.
 This involves attaching electrodes to your scalp to see how quickly your brain responds to certain stimuli such as sound and touch.